 - Oso Happy®, which is the name of a series (of which Candy Oh is just one part)

-- Candy Oh! (yes, the exclamation point is part of the name, technically; I drop it for the rest of the article, because I find it too gaudy)
+- Candy Oh! (yes, the exclamation point is part of the name, technically; we drop it for the rest of the article because we find it too gaudy)

 - Vivid Red